-Matt Ewertowski, Product Manager at Voltera

-This enables high-resolution printing, but the traces are thin and delicate, resulting in lower conductivity and lower durability.
+Matt Ewertowski, Product Manager at Voltera This enables high-resolution printing, but the traces are thin and delicate, resulting in lower conductivity and lower durability.
 While inkjet technology is perfectly suited to some uses, like diabetes test strips, it's not ideal for more robust applications.
 You can't use thick materials with inkjet printers, it just clogs up the whole system.

-When developing NOVA,

-Voltera conducted extensive

-market research and beta

-testing.
-User feedback was

-thoughtfully integrated into

-the design of the printer and

-Continue on page 18 >
+When developing NOVA, Voltera conducted extensive market research and beta testing.
+User feedback was thoughtfully integrated into the design of the printer and Continue on page 18 >

+Discrete Solutions for your Design Challenges

-The design support you require Since 1974, Central Semiconductor has been the go-to manufacturer for customers around the world who want innovative and reliable discrete semiconductors.
+The design support you require

+Since 1974, Central Semiconductor has been the go-to manufacturer for customers around the world who want innovative and reliable discrete semiconductors.
 Satisfying engineers' most demanding design requirements for the latest applications and delivering exceptional quality are passions for the Central team.
 Your vision is our mission, just ask.

+Thyristors

+Modules

+Multi-Discrete

+Wide Bandgap

 Standard products

 - Rectifiers

 - Schottky Diodes & Rectifiers

 - Switching Diodes

 - Zener Diodes

-- · Current Limiting Diodes
+- Current Limiting Diodes

 - General Purpose Transistors

-- · RF Oscillator Transistors
+- RF Oscillator Transistors

 - Darlington Transistors

 - MOSFETs & JFETs

 - Protection Devices

-- Thyristors

-- Multi-Discrete Modules

-- Wide Bandgap

-Standard Products Semi-Custom Solutions Design Solutions

-Semi-custom solutions
+- Semi-custom solutions

 When standard devices do not meet your design requirements, Central excels at developing semi-custom solutions.
 These may be devices new to Central or new to the world.

-- · Parametric electrical screening
+- Parametric electrical screening

-- · Plating options for through-hole devices
+- Plating options for through-hole devices

 - Up-screening for high-reliability applications

-- Super IndustrialTM and SpacelliteTM

-- Product services & vendor managed inventory
+- ices Product services & vendor managed inventory

+- Commercial Super Industrial[®] High-Rel Standard Products Semi-Custom Solutions

+Just

+Ask

 Design solutions

 Bare Die:

-- · Special wafer diffusion
+- Special wafer diffusion

-- · Monolithic die
+- Monolithic die

 - Backside metallization for wafers

 Interconnect: